 - SPCH-C 300 Practicum (0-8 cr.)
 Practical experience in various departmental areas as selected by the student prior to registration, outlined in consultation with the instructor, and approved by the department.
 Must represent a minimum of 40 hours of practical experience per credit hour.
 A student shall take no more than a total of 9 credit hours of SPCH-C 300 and SPCH-S 398. - SPCH-C 305 Advanced Oral Interpretation (3 cr.)
 Continuation of SPCH-C 205. - SPCH-C 310 Rhetoric and Public Address (3 cr.)
 P: SPCH-S 121 or equivalent.
 Development of theory of oral discourse; the influence of public address; historical and current problems in rhetoric of conflict, in freedom of speech, and in propaganda and persuasion.
 Lectures and oral reports. - SPCH-C 321 Persuasion (3 cr.)
 P: SPCH-S 121 or equivalent.
 Motivational appeals in influencing behavior, psychological factors in speaker-audience relationship, principles and practice of persuasive speaking.
 Lecture and recitation. - SPCH-C 325 Interviewing Principles and Practices (3 cr.)
 P: SPCH-S 121 or equivalent.
 Study and practice of methods used in business and industrial interviews, emphasis on the logical and psychological bases for the exchange of information-attitudes.
 Lecture and recitation. - SPCH-C 330 Diffusion of Innovations (3 cr.)
 This course will explore the process by which disruptive technologies become adopted within cultures.
 Three major themes will be explored: development of innovations, manner in which innovations become adopted, and the consequences of innovations on individuals, organizations, and cultures. - SPCH-C 380 Organizational Communication (3 cr.)
 The application of communication theory and research to the study of communication within the formal organization.
-Communication behavior is examined in a variety of organizational settings: interpersonal, small group, and inter-organizational units. - SPCH-C 391 Topics Course (1-8 cr.)
+Communication behavior is examined in a variety of organizational settings: interpersonal, small group, and inter-organizational units. - SPCH-C 382 Social Media Campaigns (3 cr.)
+P: SPCH-C 255.
+Working seminar stressing the development and application of social media strategies.
+Students work with community organizations to design and implement a social media campaign. - SPCH-C 391 Topics Course (1-8 cr.)
 Current topics in use include: Seminar (1-3 cr.)
 P: consent of instructor.
 Topic announced in prior semester; oriented to current topics in communication and theatre; readings, projects, and papers as indicated by the topic and instructor.
 May be repeated up to a total of 8 credit hours.
 Topics currently in use are: Public Relations Campaigns (1-3 cr.)
 This course teaches students public relations theories, methods, and practice.
 Working in teams, students design and place three media messages for community-based public relations clients; Organizational Training and Development (3 cr.)
 Provides experience in the design, development, presentation, and evaluation of instructional communication training programs. - SPCH-C 393 Communication Research Methods (3 cr.)
 P: ENG-W 131 This course explores major research methods used by communication scholars, including experimental research, survey research, textual analysis, and ethnography.
 Students learn how to interpret, evaluate and propose research.